Recent Commentaries

 A Prayer For Protection

 This is a very important Psalm as parts of it are quoted by Jonah, Jeremiah and Jesus.
-We cannot be certain when David wrote it or under what circumstances but it seems that he may have been looking back over various periods in his life.
-David does not hesitate to tell us what hi …
+We cannot be certain when David wrote it or under what circumstances, but it seems that he may have been looking back over various periods in his life.
+David does not hesitate to tell us what historians do …

 The People were Encouraged to Praise God